dalton-teixeira/POCS/README.md

   * Workaroud: Prior to start testing, perform login with M, B and E at google.
     * Create a login script for it

+  Organize folders, split project code from framework code [code to change from code to do not touch]

   *Jenkins
     *Schedule
     *Report